Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/01_BUILD.rst

 (5) Run "cmake --build . --target flash" to build and generate flash
     binary.

-.. note :: If building successfully, you can see flash_ntz.bin in the build folder
+.. note :: If building the project successfully, you can see flash_ntz.bin in the ‘build’ folder

 |